pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 </table>

-### More Information
+### More information

-For more information about the ClusterRunTemplate that pairs with the Runnable, read [tekton-source-pipelinerun](ootb-cluster-run-template-reference.hbs.md#tekton-source-pipelinerun)
+For information about the ClusterRunTemplate that pairs with the Runnable, read [tekton-source-pipelinerun](ootb-cluster-run-template-reference.hbs.md#tekton-source-pipelinerun)

 For information about the Tekton Pipeline that the user must create, see [OOTB Supply Chain